Board of Directors

 Carmen Stanley joined the IDA-GA Board in 2013 while working as a Learning Specialist in an Atlanta area private school.
 Currently, she works as a Learning Support Teacher at the Atlanta International School and tutors adults who have lost their ability to read after suffering a stroke.
 In 2016, she co-founded a non-profit, Cuentos para Cambios, which creates safe spaces that foster reading and implements incentive-based literacy programs in impoverished and under-resourced areas throughout Nicaragua.

-Missy Stuart
+Missy Stewart

 Leslie A. Stuart, Psy.D.